 - Artwork is judged suitable for display both on aesthetic or educational grounds and on such concerns as safety considerations and the need for unimpeded traffic.

 - Just as no one is permitted to post notices, erect nonartistic structures, etc., on campus property without prior authorization, no one may exhibit artistic works for display on campus property without prior authorization as described herein.
-Any unapproved work may be considered vandalism and may be removed without notice by maintenance or other College personnel.
+Any unapproved work may be considered vandalism and may be removed without notice by Facilities and Operations Office staff or other College personnel.

 - The public display of artwork by a student is subject to the specifications of this policy.
 The restrictions described herein with regard to public display, except for those concerning safety and protecting persons and property from injury or damage, do not apply to the display of a student’s submissions to the art faculty as part of the process of reviewing and judging the student’s satisfying requirements for a course or program.
 In other words, art students may submit for internal judging any and all artwork the student wishes to submit as part of the requirements for a course or program.
 This policy only applies when such artwork is proposed for general display.

-- A copy of this policy is posted by the head of the Art Department on the main bulletin board in the Visual and Performing Arts Center and by the Art on Campus Coordinator or the chair of the Art on Campus Advisory Committee.
+- A copy of this policy is posted by the head of the Art Department on the main bulletin board in the Visual and Performing Arts Center and by the Director of Art on Campus or the chair of the Art on Campus Advisory Committee.

-- Procedures followed by the Art on Campus Advisory Committee may be found in “Procedures for the Acquisition and Exhibition of Art at Santa Fe Community College,” available from the Art on Campus Coordinator or the Chair of the Art on Campus Advisory Committee, and those followed by the members of the Art Department are available from the Dean of Arts, Design and Media Arts.
+- Procedures followed by the Art on Campus Advisory Committee may be found in “Procedures for the Acquisition and Exhibition of Art at Santa Fe Community College,” available from the Director of Art on Campus or the Chair of the Art on Campus Advisory Committee, and those followed by the members of the Art Department are available from the Dean of Arts, Design, and Media Arts.

 DESIGNATED AREAS FOR DISPLAYS OF ART

 The following portions of the College’s premises are designated solely or primarily for the display of art.